 I measured the port sizes last year and the inlet on each cylinder of the Super Squirrel is about 10.25cm².
 It’s actually less than standard, as we block the rear most inlet apertures up to allow us to put windows in our pistons to aid transfer flow.
 A Scott standard inlet gallery (cast into the skirt of the barrel) has a lot of small bridged ports which work fine in a standard road machine.
 In a racing bike, they are not able to flow enough gas quickly enough once the work has been done to enlarge the inlet tract in the crankcase which feeds them.
 This inlet tract is very restrictive in size and any serious attempts at performance usually involve some substantial work to open this up.
 The ‘floor’ of the tract rises up as it follows the radius of the central flywheel which is housed immediately beneath it.
 What we used to do was to reduce the diameter of the flywheel and weld up the bottom of the tract to enable it to be opened out.
 Of course such a measure means complete re-qualification of the bearing cups and barrel locations as the whole lot will be pulled in to the middle.
 Not a job for the faint hearted!
 You can of course improve performance by working on the tract without doing the floor, but it just depends how much performance you want to extract.
 My crankcase is one of Rogers improved castings with a better floor profile, thicker sections and far better material.

-which had been cobbled onto a Scott flange many years ago.
+So the inlet was around 10.25cm², but I was using a single overbored Amal type 89, which had been cobbled onto a Scott flange many years ago.
 It was about as big as you could get stuck behind the single downtube and was/is a really good carb, giving great pickup out of corners with no hesitancy, possibly down to the good gas speed due to its small size.
 However I think it’s undersized really as its aperture is only 8.04cm².
 That’s over 20% smaller than one of the cylinder aperture areas.

 Since the Super Squirrel frame will not fit a larger single carb due to the frame tube being in the way, a split manifold seemed to be a good idea.
 Eddie Shermer made the one I have.